Group-4W/Sprint4/README.md

 - Tests running on Travis CI/Circle CI/...

-- Updated task board of user stories showing progress in the technical deliverables(done)
+- Updated task board of user stories showing progress in the technical deliverables(done)by Aleksandros

 - Github repository showing work from all members of the team